The Catholic Church and the Spanish Civil War.

 The Civil War was brutal, and reaction to it, especially in Europe, was complicated by intense rivalries amongst the European powers: Britain and France, Germany and Italy, the Soviet Union all eyed each other with increasing distrust.
 Against this background, both Republican and Nationalists sought to influence international perception of their role in the Civil War.
 The Nationalists, however, had a powerful ally with both international influence and moral authority: the Catholic Church.

-Early on the Republic had antagonised the Church with measures aimed to remove its influence from public life, e.g. a declaration that El Estado español no tiene religión oficial (“The Spanish State has no official religion”) or the removal of religious orders (e.g. Jesuits, nuns) from public education, which became secular.
+Early on the Republic had antagonised the Church with measures aimed to remove its influence from public life, e.g. Article 1 of the new Constitution declared that El Estado español no tiene religión oficial (“The Spanish State has no official religion”) or the removal of religious orders (e.g. Jesuits, nuns) from public education, which became secular (Article 48).
 As a result, the Republic was odious to the Church, and almost all the clergy –with the exception of those in the Basque provinces– threw their weight behind the Nationalist rebels from the beginning.
 Priests hurled hatred against the “Reds” from their pulpits, blessed the troops and flags before battle and adopted the fascist salute.

 The ideological word that resonated increasingly in Nationalist propaganda was “Crusade.”
 Franco himself recognised its emotional power to conjure up Spain’s medieval role as a crusading nation as early as July 1936, when he observed that we are faced with a war that is taking on each day the character of a Crusade (Sueiro I 71).
 The church hierarchy needed no encouragement to employ it.
 In a pastoral letter to his churchgoers in September, 1936, the Bishop of Salamanca emphasised that the war was really a Crusade for religion, for the fatherland, for civilisation … a Crusade against communism in order to save religion (Sueiro I 71).
 Other bishops used the word like a mantra (Sueiro I 71), echoing the call to Holy War of the medieval church militant.
 Some priests even fought in the Nationalist ranks.
 The enemy now was not the Moor (the Spanish word for the Muslim** invaders of 711), but communists, anarchists, freemasons, liberals, Jews, sometimes all rolled together.